 Sir William Francis Cuthbert Garthwaite, 2nd Bt.1

 Sir William Francis Cuthbert Garthwaite, 2nd Bt. was born on 3 January 1906.2 He was the son of Sir William Garthwaite, 1st Bt. and Francesca Margharita Parfett.3,4 He married, firstly, Hon.
 Dorothy Duveen, daughter of Joseph Duveen, 1st and last Baron Duveen and Elsie Solomon, on 23 July 1931.3 He and Hon.
-Dorothy Duveen were divorced in 1937.3 He married, secondly, Patricia Beatrice Eden Neate, daughter of Commander Charles Eden Neate and Dorothy Tucker, on 27 June 1945.1 He and Patricia Beatrice Eden Neate were divorced in 1952.2 He married, thirdly, Patricia Merriel d'Ambrumenil, daughter of Sir Philip d'Ambrumenil, on 4 April 1957.2 He died in 1993.2
+Dorothy Duveen were divorced in 1937.3 He married, secondly, Patricia Beatrice Eden Neate, daughter of Commander Charles Eden Neate and Dorothy Tucker, on 27 June 1945.1 He and Patricia Beatrice Eden Neate were divorced in 1952.2 He married, thirdly, Patricia Merriel d'Ambrumenil, daughter of Sir Philip d'Ambrumenil and Gertrude Merriel Bailey, on 4 April 1957.2 He died on 15 December 1993 at age 87 at Tunbridge Wells, Kent, England.2,5

-He was educated at Bradfield College, Bradfield, Reading, Berkshire, England.1 He was an insurance broker and Lloyd's underwriter in 1926.2 He was educated at Hertford College, Oxford University, Oxford, Oxfordshire, England.2 In 1931 He fought for Hemsworth in the general election (as a Conservative).2 In 1935 He fought for the Isle of Ely in the general election (as a Conservative).2 He gained the rank of Lieutenant-Commander in the service of the Royal Naval Volunteer Reserve.1 He fought in the Second World War in 1942, where he was mentioned in despatches three times.2 He was decorated with the award of the Distinguished Service Cross (D.S.C.) (and bar (1942)) in 1941.2 He succeeded to the title of 2nd Baronet Garthwaite, of Durham [U.K., 1919] on 21 June 1956.5
+He was educated at Bradfield College, Bradfield, Reading, Berkshire, EnglandG.1 He was an insurance broker and Lloyd's underwriter in 1926.2 He was educated at Hertford College, Oxford University, Oxford, Oxfordshire, EnglandG.2 In 1931 He fought for Hemsworth in the general election (as a Conservative.)2 In 1935 He fought for the Isle of Ely in the general election (as a Conservative.)2 He gained the rank of Lieutenant-Commander in the Royal Naval Volunteer Reserve.1 He fought in the Second World War in 1942, where he was mentioned in despatches three times.2 He was awarded the Distinguished Service Cross (D.S.C.) in 1941 and bar (1942.)2 He succeeded as the 2nd Baronet Garthwaite, of Durham [U.K., 1919] on 21 June 1956.4

 Child of Sir William Francis Cuthbert Garthwaite, 2nd Bt. and Patricia Beatrice Eden Neate